or Observing Hackers in the Wild For Fun and Profit

 - Off the Hook – A weekly talk radio show by people from the 2600 staff as well as some NYC2600 meeting-goers.
 It provides a pretty good snapshot of what our community is dealing with at the time of broadcast, and on that website you can listen to episodes from last week all the way back to 1988.
 You can also listen in podcast form by searching “Off the Hook” in your choice of podcast directory or listening app.

-- New York City Hackers – A half-hour-long documentary made in 2000 by Norwegian filmmaker Stig-Lennart Sørensen, filmed in part at our meetings.
+- New York City Hackers – A half-hour-long documentary made in 2000 by Norwegian filmmaker Stig-Lennart Sørensen, filmed in part at our meetings of the era.
 You can stream and download the film from the filmmaker’s Vimeo.